According to most psychological studies regarding worry.

 4. Practice the peace of God.

 Learning not to worry and learning to not be anxious takes time and, yes, a lot of work.
 It is very easy to fall into the habit of fretting over every little thing in one's life.

 Christians should be constantly striving to strengthen their faith in the Lord through the Word.

-Philippians 4:6 in the Amplified Bible says:
+Philippians 4:6 that we just mentioned says this in the Amplified Bible:

 “Do not be anxious or worried about anything, but in everything [every circumstance and situation] by prayer and petition with thanksgiving, continue to make your [specific] requests known to God.”

 Prayer and studying the Word of God will help you realize the Lord is in control of everything in this world which He created.